 Meet our Tree Climbing Instructors:

-All of our instructors are Recognized as Master Instructors by the Global Organization of Tree Climbers
+All of our instructors are recognized by the Global Organization of Tree Climbers.